arunsingh-creator/GDriveUtils/README.md

 - `DRIVE_INDEX_URL`: Refer to maple's [GDIndex](https://github.com/maple3142/GDIndex/) or Bhadoo's [Google Drive Index](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index)<br>**Note:** The Index URL should not have any trailing '**/**'
 - `ACCOUNTS_ZIP_URL`: Archive the **accounts** folder to a zip file.
 Then fill the direct download link of that file.
 - `DRIVE_LIST_URL`: Upload the **drive_list** file on [GitHub Gist](https://gist.github.com).
 Now open the raw link of that gist and remove Commit ID from the link.
 Then fill the var with that link.<br>**Note:** This var is required for Deploying with [Workflow] to Heroku.
+- `MAX_THREADS` : Number to threads to use while searching gdrive.
+Recomended value is 4*core count (4 for heroku).
+But result time may vary dependending upon machine, so test with different values and see which gives results in least time.
+Note: Setting it too high or too low may take more time to display results than expected.

 ### Deploying the bot
 > There are two guides available for deploying the bot